dhsouthbend/python/sections/types.md

 # Types

-Types are classifications that let the computer know how a programmer intends to use a piece of data.
+**Types are classifications that let the computer know how a programmer intends to use a piece of data**.
 You can just think of them as, well, types of data.

 We've already seen one type in the last section: the integer.
 In this section, we'll learn four more: the floating point number, the string, the boolean, and the list.